learn-alexchiri-com/website/posts/2021-05-05-create-a-local-multi-node-kubernetes-cluster-with-multipass-and-k3sup.md

 ---
-title: Create a local multi-node Kubernetes cluster with multipass and k3sup
+title: Create a local multi-node Kubernetes cluster - multi-platform!
 description: Demoing a basic setup of creating a local cluster using multipass and k3sup
 date: 2021-05-05
 tags: